 Jetboost - The Jetboost moniker is 'Your No-Code Webflow Sidekick', and in rapid time, that is increasingly well-earned.
 From initial Webflow CMS filtering, they now offer a full range of Webflow dynamic filtering, search, sorting, pagination and auto-archiving add-ons.
 These are premium Webflow add-ons with relatively high monthly pricing, but if you want to save hours of development time, then jetboost.io is a great destination.

 Privy - Traditionally, Privy is an Ecommerce marketing platform for growing Shopify sales with abandoned carts, exit-intent popups, and sending marketing emails and SMS.
 However, it also works with Webflow with just a few lines of pasted code.
 As we know, Webflow Ecommerce is a bit low on the ground with expanded customer-centric functions, so Privy is an effective and affordable way to plug some of those gaps.

-POWR - POWR is another offering full of time-saving widgets to power up your Webflow or any other website.
+POWR - POWR offers time-saving widgets to power up your Webflow or any other website.
 Popular apps include their Social Feed, Facebook Messenger Chat, Poll, Comments, and Sales Pop, all geared to engage and boost conversions.

-Flowbase - Flowbase offers premium Webflow components, Webflow cloneables and Webflow tutorials of high quality.
-Club Access, which is now required to access premium components, exclusive freebies and customer support, is $39 per month, which is a bit on the high side.
+Flowbase - Flowbase is the largest Webflow resource site and offers premium Webflow components, Webflow cloneables and Webflow tutorials of high quality.
+Club Access, which is now required to access premium components, exclusive freebies and customer support, is $39 per month, or $27pcm when paid annually.